Wonders of North Macedonia

 – Ride the cable-car up Skopje’s Vodno Mountain

 – Cave, climb and kayak – indulge your inner adventurer

-For 91 Days in Macedonia is collection of stories, photography and advice from three months spent in one of Europe’s least-discovered countries.
-Mike and Jürgen are travelers who spend 91 days in various locations around the world, capturing the history, lifestyle and culture of their temporary homes.
+For 91 Days in Macedonia is a collection of stories, photography, and advice from three months spent in one of Europe’s least-discovered countries.
+Mike and Jürgen are travelers who spend 91 days in various locations around the world, capturing the history, lifestyle, and culture of their temporary homes.
 With the enthusiasm of newcomers, they spent three months exploring the Republic of Macedonia, leaving no stone unturned, from the capital of Skopje to beautiful Lake Ohrid… and everything in between.